beeman/ionic-devices.sh/README.md

 ## Run your project

 After including the file in your shell you have the following commands available.
-The names should speak for themselves!
+The names should speak for themselves.

 - ionic-android
 - ionic-android-phone
-- ionic-android-table
 - ionic-android-phone-live
+- ionic-android-tablet
 - ionic-android-tablet-live
 - ionic-ios
 - ionic-ios-phone
-- ionic-ios-table
 - ionic-ios-phone-live
+- ionic-ios-tablet
 - ionic-ios-tablet-live
 - ionic-serve